timm/shortr/README.md

-# SHORTR:  less AI, but better
+# SHORTR:  less XAI, but better

 Semi-supervised multi-objective optimization.
 From N items, find and explain the best ones, using just log(N) evals.